My Stack

 2. Styling (Tailwind CSS and shadcn/ui)

 Building flexible, accessible components is difficult.
 You either use (and extend) a component library, or build your own.
-This is why I now use shadcn/ui.
+This is why I use shadcn/ui.

 It provides well-designed and extensible components, built on top of accessible, unstyled primitives.
 This includes basics like buttons and inputs, but also icons, charts, and even custom themes.

-Components are styled with Tailwind CSS—the most AI-friendly CSS library.
+Components are styled with Tailwind CSS, the most AI-friendly CSS library.
 Why?
 You can easily colocate your styles with your markup.
 This makes generating and editing code with AI tools much easier.

 3. Database (Postgres and Drizzle)